 Quick Summary

-By completing Step 1, you understand how sales is structured in Tribe and how deals, relationships, and context work together.
+By completing Step 1, you understand how sales is structured in Tribe— from capturing and qualifying leads, to tracking deals as opportunities, to managing long-term relationships and commercial context.
 Now it’s time to configure the system to match your own process.

 Continue to the next step: Configure your sales process